keptn/keptn/CONTRIBUTING.md

   * ``gofmt -l -s .``
 * [codecov.io](codecov.yml) - tracks code coverage based on unit tests

+### Boyscout rule

+> Always leave the code better than you found it!

+While we would all like to make the world better all the time, please apply common sense to this rule, for instance:

+* When you're fixing a bug, don't refactor code around the bug (in fact, this could be counter-productive for backports/cherry-picks).
+* Do not change or extend the scope of your issue (e.g., stay within the microservice/sub-directory).
+* Don't refactor multiple parts at the same time - change one thing at a time.
+* Make sure code-changes are balanced!
+Don't refactor 200 lines of codes when a simple change would only require 10 lines of code.
+* If you file a PR, always ask yourself: What changes within the PR would you expect as a reviewer?

+These rules help us to keep the scope of issues and PRs assessable.

 ### Run Tests

 Keptn currently has two types of tests: